 8. Deacom

 - Technology.
-Deacom’s strengths for medical device manufacturers include its technology that has a modern interface and a SQL database.
+Deacom’s strengths for medical device manufacturers include its technology, which has a modern interface and an SQL database.
 The other products in this category typically rely on file-based databases.

 - Process Manufacturing Capabilities.
 The other plus points for Deacom would be the capabilities for medical device companies that are more of a drug/chemical company than a device company.